payneteasy/telpo-nfc-service-example/README.md

 # Telpo NFC service example

-Please javadoc at the https://mpos.pne.io/telpo-nfc/telpo-nfc-aidl-javadoc/
+Please see [javadoc](https://mpos.pne.io/telpo-nfc/telpo-nfc-aidl-javadoc/) at the https://mpos.pne.io/telpo-nfc/telpo-nfc-aidl-javadoc/

 ## How to build and run